melgineer/digital-rain-cpp/_posts/2024-01-21-digital-rain-cpp.md

 This is my first paragraph..

-## Heading 2
+## This is a Heading

-Any text with no empty lines between will become a paragraph.
-Leave an blank line between headings and paragraphs.
+This is a paragraph.
+Add an empty line to start a new paragraph.

 Font can be *Italic* or **Bold**.

 Code can be highlighted with `backticks`.

 Hyperlinks look like this [GitHub Help](https://help.github.com/).

-A bullet list is created using `*`, `+`, or `-`, like:
+A bullet list can be created using like this:

 - dog
 - cat
 - muffin

-A numbered list is created using a number + `.`, like:

-1. one
-2. two
-6. three
-2. four
+You can add an image that has been uploaded to the repository in a /docs/assets/images folder.

 ![Robin](https://raw.githubusercontent.com/melgineer/digital-rain-cpp/main/docs/assets/images/Robin_260921_1200.jpg)